Barnacle Bill (1957 film): Production

 Guinness appeared in the film as a favour to the director.
 In later years, he recalled it as "wretched, (a film) ...
 I never wanted to do and only did out of friendship to Charley Frend."
 Although Barnacle Bill was the last Ealing comedy, it was shot at Hunstanton Pier and Elstree Studios, as Ealing Studios had closed and was sold to the BBC for television production.

 Release

 Barnacle Bill opened at the Empire Cinema in London on the 11 December 1957.

 Reception

 Box office

-According to MGM records above, the film cost $659,000 to make (see budget note 1 above) and earned $405,000 in the US and Canada, plus $545,000 elsewhere, ($950,000).
-After distribution and associated costs were deduced the film lost MGM $55,000.
+According to MGM records, the film cost $659,000 to make (see budget note 1 above) and earned $405,000 in the US and Canada, plus $545,000 elsewhere, ($950,000).
+After distribution and associated costs were deducted, the film lost MGM $55,000.
 Michael Balcon said the film "did well - but then he [Alec Guiness] always does."
-Kinematograph Weekly however claimed Guinness popularity couldn't keep the film's "head above water".
+Kinematograph Weekly, however, claimed Guinness popularity couldn't keep the film's "head above water".